bshack/trndyModel/README.md

 ### Update

-This updates a single stored item in the array with new data at the specified index:
+This updates a single item in the collection array with new object data at the specified index:

 ```
 modelColors.update(1, {